 I have been nominated by a public Meeting, as a Candidate for your suffrages at the ensuing Election.
-In this important and alarming crisis, lest I should fail in performing my duty to my counanarming crisis, lest I should fail in performing my duty to my country, I have consented to the nomination.
+In this important and alarming crisis, lest I should fail in performing my duty to my country, I have consented to the nomination.
 I am therefore ready to obey your voice, and should you think proper to return me as your Representative in Parliament, my most earnest endeavours will be faithfully to represent your feelings and opinions, and carefully to watch over and protect your rights and liberties.